 D. Retaliatory Discrimination or Harassment - This includes any intentional, adverse action taken by a responding individual or third party, against a participant in a student conduct or civil rights grievance proceeding or other protected activity.

-E. Sexual Misconduct and/or Sexual Harassment - This includes all forms of sexual misconduct and/or sexual harassment as defined in the Interim Gender-Based and Sexual Misconduct Policy, including, but not limited to, sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse, and/or sexual exploitation.
+E. Sexual Misconduct and/or Sexual Harassment - This includes all forms of sexual misconduct and/or sexual harassment as defined in the Sexual Misconduct Policy, including, but not limited to, sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse, and/or sexual exploitation.

 F. Stalking - Stalking is defined as a course of conduct directed at a specific person that would cause a reasonable person to feel fear or threatens his/her physical safety and/or mental health.
 "Course of conduct" is defined as "a pattern of actions composed of more than one act over a period of time, however short, indicating a continuity of conduct".
 Such behaviors and activities may include, but are not limited to, the following: